 4. Pick A Background

-In addition to the backgrounds allowed by the Character Options document, players who participated in the Pathfinder Society (first edition) campaign have access to special Pathfinder Society Legacy Backgrounds.
+In addition to the backgrounds allowed by the Character Options page, players who participated in the Pathfinder Society (first edition) campaign have access to special Pathfinder Society Legacy Backgrounds.

 5. Choose A Class